 On venturimeter, there are two taps for the pressure measurement.
 The upstream pressure tapping is located at a distance of one-half of the pipe diameter (d1/2) upstream of the convergent entry, while the downstream pressure tapping is located in the throat (t/2) as shown in the below figure.

 Venturimeter Working Principle

 - In venturimeter, when a fluid flows through a venturimeter inlet section, it accelerates in the convergent cone section and then decelerates in the divergent section.

 - The pressure difference between an upstream section and the throat is measured by a manometer.

-- Using that differential pressure, applying Bernoulli’s Equation and Contininuity Equitation the volumetric flow rate can be estimated.
+- Using that differential pressure, applying Bernoulli’s Equation and Continuity Equitation the volumetric flow rate can be estimated.

-- Usually there are thress types of venturimeters (Horizontal Venturimeter, Vertical Venturimeter and Inclined Venturimeter)
+- Usually, there are three types of venturimeters (Horizontal Venturimeter, Vertical Venturimeter, and Inclined Venturimeter)

 - Horizontal Venturimeter has the highest kinetic energy and the lowest potential energy.

 - Vertical Venturimeter has the maximum potential energy and the minimum kinetic energy.

 - Inclined Venturimeter has both potential and kinetic energy in between the above two types mentioned.